Kärcher Rotating wash brush

 Rotating wash brush

-Effective cleaning of smooth surfaces such as paint, glass or plastic: The rotating wash brush with interchangeable attachment.
+Ideal for cleaning smooth surfaces such as paint, glass or plastic: The rotating wash brush with interchangeable attachment.

-The powerful wash brush rotation ensures thorough and efficient cleaning of all smooth surfaces such as paint, glass or plastic.
-If needed, additional detergent can be used via the brush.
-The wash brush can be used in combination with all Kärcher pressure washers in the K 2 to K 7 ranges.
+Thanks to its new gearbox, the rotating wash brush boasts more power than previous models – for effective and thorough cleaning of all smooth surfaces such as paint, glass or plastic.
+The pressure washer brush can be used in combination with all Kärcher pressure washers in the K 2 to K 7 ranges.
+Detergent can be applied via the pressure washer if required.

 Features and benefits